cern-it-sdc-id/puppet-dmlite/README.md

 ## puppet-dmlite module

 This is the puppet-dmlite module, it configures the dmlite component and its plugins.
-It's the base component for the configuration of Datamanagement Service developed at CERN , IT-SDC-ID section
+It's the base puppet module for the configuration of Data Management components developed at CERN , IT-SDC-ID section

 ### License